Qualified Entity in the New Draft Bill Implementing the Representative Actions Directive

 The entry into the register will be made upon the application of an entity that meets the above requirements.

-Will the Financial Ombudsman be able to act as an authorized entity?
+Will the Financial Ombudsman be able to act as a qualified entity?

-Not all provisions of the Us.OKIK regarding authorized entities will apply to the Financial Ombudsman.
+Not all provisions of the Consumer Protection Act regarding qualified entities will apply to the Financial Ombudsman.
 In particular, the requirement to disclose sources of funding will not apply.

-Examination of the standing of the authorized entity
+Examination of the standing of the qualified entity